igorlourenco/projetosia/audio-interpreter/README.md

 ### ⚡ Audio Interpreter

-**audio interpreter built with python language as an activity of Inteligência Artificial.**
+**Audio interpreter built with python language as an activity of Inteligência Artificial.**

 ---